2020 Lithuanian Baseball League

 2020 Lithuanian Baseball League was the 34th annual edition of the Lithuanian Baseball League, organised by the Lithuanian Baseball Association.
 Due to the COVID-19 pandemic in Lithuania, only four teams participated in the championships, in comparison to usual 12 teams format.
 The finals were played on 12-13 September 2020.

+Lukas Sirgėda representing Utenos Titanai was awarded as most valuable player of the season.